NicoloMoretti/barracks/README.md

 2. Downalod the 'barracks' bash file as well.

-3. In the folder where you saved both of them, to put then under PATH quickly run:
+3. In the folder where you saved both of them, to put then under PATH quickly, run:
 ```text
 sudo mv ./barracks.jar /usr/bin/barracks.jar
 sudo mv ./barracks /usr/bin/barracks